AlexandreDecan/sismic/docs/format.rst

 One type of transition, called an *internal transition*, does not require to declare a *target*.
-Instead, it **must** either define an event or define a guard to determine when it should become active (Otherwise, infinite loops would occur during simulation or execution).
+Instead, it **must** either define an event or define a guard to determine when it should become active (otherwise, infinite loops would occur during simulation or execution).

+Notice that such a transition does not trigger the *on entry* and *on exit* of its state, and can thus be used to model an *internal action*.

 Statechart examples